 Friday: 9 am - 11 am

 Email Address: mamiller@southplainscollege.edu

 Blackboard: This is an online course and will be conducted completely on Blackboard (southplainscollege.blackboard.com).
-All assignments/coursework must be submitted in Blackboard.
-In addition to the methods above, you may also contact me using Messages in Blackboard.
+All assignments coursework must be submitted in Blackboard.
+You may contact me using Messages in Blackboard.